Setland34/ETHkey-Paytr-Protocol/README.md

 This repository contains the ETHkey Paytr Protocol, a protocol for secure and efficient transactions on the Ethereum blockchain.

+## Project Overview and Key Features

+The ETHkey Paytr Protocol is designed to provide a secure and efficient way to handle transactions on the Ethereum blockchain.
+Key features include:
+- Secure Ethereum key generation and management
+- Implementation of the Paytr protocol for transactions
+- Modular design for easy maintenance and extension

 ## Setup and Usage

 1. Clone the repository: